cjber/tweet-classification/README.md

 ## How to run

-> Note: At present the Tweet corpus is not available for model training
+> Tweet corpus is not available for model training due to Twitter terms.
+To train using your own data place a csv into `data/train/labelled.csv` with `data` and `label` columns

 ### Poetry